Toughness and spanning trees in $K_4$-minor-free graphs: Concluding remarks

 A vertex in a graph is called a {\it simplicial vertex} if the neighbors of this vertex form a clique in the graph.
 The graph $T$ given in Figure~\ref{nhp}, constructed by Dillencourt~\cite{MR1115734} is 1-tough, non-hamiltonian, and maximal planar.
 Proposition 5 of that paper states that any path in $T$ connecting any two of the three vertices $A,B,C$ must omit at least one simplicial vertex.
 In particular, $T$ has no hamiltonian path with both ends in $A, B, C$.

 Dillencourt constructed a sequence of 1-tough nonhamiltonian maximal planar graphs as follows.
 Let $G_1=T$.
 For $n\ge 2$, let $G_n$ be obtained from $G_{n-1}$ by deleting every simplicial vertex and replacing it with a copy of $T$.
 More precisely, for each simplicial vertex $u$, let $x,y,z$ be its neighbors.
-Delete $u$, insert a copy of the graph $T$ inside the triangle $(xyz)$, and add the edges $Ax, Ay, By, Bz, Cz, Cx$.
+Delete $u$, insert a copy $T_u$ (with vertices $A_u$, $B_u$, etc.) of $T$ inside the triangle $(xyz)$, and add the edges $A_ux, A_uy, B_uy, B_uz, C_uz, C_ux$.

 Suppose that $G_n$, $n \ge 2$, has a hamiltonian path $P$.
-Since $G_{n-1}$ has at least three simplicial vertices, some copy $T'$ of $T$ in $G_n$ contains neither end of $P$.
-Suppose $A', B', C'$ in $T'$ correspond to $A, B, C$ in $T$.
-The structure of $G_n$ guarantees that $P \cap T'$ must have one of two forms: (1) a single hamiltonian path in $T'$ with ends being two of $A', B', C'$, or (2) a union of two paths $P_1$ and $P_2$, where $P_1$ is a one-vertex path using one of $A', B', C'$, and $P_2$ is a path between the other two of $A', B', C'$ using all other vertices of $T'$.
-In case (2) we can join the vertex of $P_1$ to either end of $P_2$ to obtain a hamiltonian path in $T'$ with both ends in $A', B', C'$.
+Since $G_{n-1}$ has at least three simplicial vertices, for some such vertex $u$ the copy $T_u$ of $T$ in $G_n$ contains neither end of $P$.
+The structure of $G_n$ guarantees that $P \cap T_u$ must have one of two forms: (1) a single hamiltonian path in $T_u$ with ends being two of $A_u, B_u, C_u$, or (2) a union of two paths $P_1$ and $P_2$, where $P_1$ is a one-vertex path using one of $A_u, B_u, C_u$, and $P_2$ is a path between the other two of $A_u, B_u, C_u$ using all other vertices of $T_u$.
+In case (2) we can join the vertex of $P_1$ to either end of $P_2$ to obtain a hamiltonian path in $T_u$ with both ends in $A_u, B_u, C_u$.
 So either situation means $T$ has a hamiltonian path with ends being two of $A, B, C$, which we know does not happen.
 Therefore, $G_n$ is a $1$-tough maximal planar graph with no hamiltonian path.

-We conclude by mentioning an interesting specific open question.
-Gao and Richter showed \cite{MR1305052} that every 3-connected planar graph has a spanning 2-walk; they and Yu \cite{MR1327325} also showed there is a spanning $2$-walk with special properties.
-Thus, every $(1+\varepsilon)$-tough planar graph, $\varepsilon > 0$, has a spanning 2-walk.
-Conjecture \ref{k-walkc} by Jackson and Wormald~\cite{JW-k-walks} proposes that any 1-tough graph has a spanning 2-walk, but this question is still unresolved even for planar graphs.
-So determining whether $1$-tough planar graphs have a $2$-walk seems like a natural direction for investigation.
+We conclude with a general question.
+Suppose $G$ is a tree, i.e., a connected graph of treewidth at most $1$.
+Then the sufficient condition (\ref{suf-ftree}), the necessary condition (\ref{nec-ftree}), and the even weaker condition

+are all equivalent and all imply that $d_G(v) \le f(v)$ for all $v \in V(G)$, i.e., that $G$ has (in fact, is) a spanning $f$-tree.
+(When $f(v)=k$ for all $v$, (\ref{weak-ftree}) just says that $G$ is $\frac{1}{k}$-tough.)
+If $G$ has treewidth at most $2$, we have a sufficient condition (\ref{TS}) that is only slightly stronger than the necessary condition (\ref{nec-ftree}).
+It therefore seems natural to ask the following.

+\begin{QUES} Is there a natural strengthening of Theorem \ref{ENV-ftree} involving treewidth?
+More specifically, suppose we have a connected graph $G$ of treewidth $h$, and $f: V(G) \to \mZ$.
+Is there a condition involving $h$ and becoming stronger as $h$ increases, similar to (\ref{nec-ftree}) or (\ref{TS}) but weaker than (\ref{suf-ftree}), that implies that $G$ has a spanning $f$-tree? \end{QUES}